voschezang/coding-handbook/learning.md

 **Thesis-antithesis-synthesis**
 A three-steps pattern.
 In general, small (fast) cycles are less disruptive.

-1. Thesis.
-An idea (eureka) or a revolution
+1. **Thesis**.
+An idea (eureka) or a revolution.
+Associated with hype and momentum.
-2. Antithesis.
+2. **Antithesis**.
 A conflict.
 The new way will naturally differ from the old paradigm and will have to be tested to real-word scenario's.
+There can be resistance from the status quo.
+Moreover, the existing structures are optimized for the old paradigm.
+Output is likely to decrease for a while.
+Change is an investment that might pay off over time.
-3. Synthesis.
+3. **Synthesis**.
 A resolution where the new way is incorporated and becomes part of the main paradigm.
+Side-effect of the original change are resolved.

+**Revolution vs. Evolution**
+Changes van vary from being large and disruptive, to gradual shifts.